 For those who do not have a deep understanding of data science, it can be difficult to discern the value of, and distinguish between, technologies that promise gains through automation, artificial intelligence, and AI’s newer cousin machine learning.
 This panel of experts will provide examples of each and discuss how the insurance industry will be impacted both immediately and in the future.

 Cindy Forbes, Chief Analytics Officer, Manulife

-Gina Papush, Chief Data and Analytics Officer, QBE Insurance Group
+Gina Papush, Global Chief Data and Analytics Officer, QBE Insurance Group

-Mariel Devesa, Head of Product Innovation, Farmers Insurance
+Mariel Devesa, Head of Corporate Development and Innovation, Farmers Insurance